shlegelal/go-debugger-sandbox/README.md

 - **dataRace.go**

-  Two goroutines write to the same `map` causing a data race.
+  Two goroutines increment the same `int` causing a data race.

   _**Go**_ detects this at runtime.